npmcdn-to-unpkg-bot/final-project/README.md

-# final-project
+# New Releases

-  Im making a web app that utilizes the spotify api to render new releases and allow a user to authorize their spotify account and create playlists on behalf of the user.
+New releases is a Web app that lets users create and listen to playlists using the Spotify Api.

+Technologies Used
+  - Node.js
+  - Spotify Api
+  - Mongo